Why Your Cigar Tastes Bitter (And How to Fix It)

 5. Resume slowly

-👉 This simple reset can completely change the flavor.
+This simple reset can dramatically improve the flavour.

 How to Know You’re Smoking It Right